NoviceLive/bintut/README.rst

 See `Get Started`_ for usage information.

+If you are a fan of Faiz_, ``Burst Mode`` or ``Single Mode`` should sound familiar and inspiring.

 Burst Mode
 ++++++++++

 Watch and replay to obtain general understanding of the process.

+Use ``-b / --burst`` to control the interval (in seconds).
+Note that ``-b0`` means ``Single Mode``, which is the default.

 Single Mode
 +++++++++++

-Play and examine various contents carefully to acquire comprehensive knowledge of the process.
+Play and examine various contents such as the stack, registers or memory addresses, carefully and step by step, to acquire comprehensive and detailed knowledge of the process.

+Use ``Enter`` or ``Ctrl + D`` to step.

+You can execute normal GDB_ commands via the promt.
+But note that BinTut won't synchronize the display when you execute state-changing commands, e.g. ``stepi`` or ``nexti``, which are discouraged for the time being.

+Another bad news is that readline_ does not work :scream:, and I can't figure out the reason :scream:.

 Exercises